MaybeMonad/dezineleo-site/src/pages/posts/2018/07/2018-07-08-es6-knowledge-map-for-react/index.md

 thumbnail: "./thumbnail.jpg"
 published: true
 categories: ['Coding', 'Frontend']
-tags: ['ES6', 'React', 'ECMAScript']
+tags: ['ES6', 'React', 'ECMAScript', 'JavaScript']
-excerpt: "In this post I’ll give you a full list to basic items of ES6 to start your React-learning-journey."
+excerpt: "In this post I’ll give you a full list to basic items of ES6 to boost your React-learning-journey."
 ---

 I’ve learned React for a while and found out that if you wanna have a quick start for React, you need have a minimal knowledge about ES6 firstly.

 I picked some of the most basic items from ES6 to help you skyrocket right now.

-Topics I’m gonna cover in this article.
+Topics I gonna cover in this article.

 - [What is ES6?](#what-is-es6)
 - [Let and Const](#let-and-const)